Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Introduction and main results

-The paper is organized as follows. \begin{enumerate} \item[--] In \Cref{Section-well-posedness}, we discuss the well-posedness result of the main system and some associated results have been proved in the Appendix. \item[--] We split the spectral analysis for the associated adjoint operator into two sections for the ease of reading. \Cref{Sec-Spectral-short} contains a short description of the spectral properties whereas the detailed analysis with the main proofs are prescribed in \Cref{Spectral-Details}. \item[--] In \Cref{Approx-con}, we obtain some useful lower bounds for the observation terms which are crucial to determine the null-controllability for the system \eqref{lcnse3}. \item[--] Then, \Cref{Section-Moments} is devoted to prove the null-controllability of the system \eqref{lcnse3}, that is \Cref{Thm-control-dens} (and consequently \eqref{main-control-prbm}, i.e., \Cref{Thm-control-dens-Diri}) using the method of moments.
-To be precise, we solve a set of mixed parabolic-hyperbolic moments problem following the idea in \cite{Hansen94}. \item[--] Finally, the appendix contains several useful results related to our work.
+\item[--] Finally, the appendix contains several useful results related to our work.
 In \Cref{Appendix-well-posed}, we give the proof of the well-posedness results for our control problem.
 In \Cref{Appendix-A3}, we prove that the resolvent to the adjoint operator $A^*$ (or, the operator $A$) associated to our control system is compact.
-To this end, in \Cref{Appendix-Han}, we recall some important results from the work \cite{Hansen94} regarding the solvability of mixed parabolic-hyperbolic moments problem. \Cref{Appendix-D} contains some hidden regularity result for the system \eqref{lcnse3} (namely, showing that $\rho(t,1)\in L^2(0,T)$) which allow us to show the controllability of the main system \eqref{main-control-prbm} once we have the controllability for the system \eqref{lcnse3}. \end{enumerate}
+To this end, in \Cref{Appendix-Han}, we recall some important results from the work \cite{Hansen94} regarding the solvability of mixed parabolic-hyperbolic moments problem. \Cref{Appendix-D} contains some hidden regularity result for the system \eqref{lcnse3} (namely, showing that $\rho(t,1)\in L^2(0,T)$) which allows us to show the controllability of the main system \eqref{main-control-prbm} once we have the controllability for the system \eqref{lcnse3}. \end{enumerate}